gitbls/RPiVNCHowTo/README.md

 This guide assumes that you're installing onto a Raspberry Pi on your local LAN running RasPiOS, and does not address any extraordinary security concerns such as firewalls, port forwarding, etc. Depending on how your RPi RasPiOS security is configured, VNC may log you directly into a desktop, or you may be prompted for credentials.

-These instructions have been tested on RasPiOS Buster as well as Raspbian Stretch, and details for both Full and Lite are included.
+These instructions have been tested on RasPiOS Trixie, Bookworm, Bullseye, and Buster, and details for both Full and Lite are included.
 In the following notes, read "sudo Edit" as "sudo nano/vi/emacs/..." as appropriate for the editor you use.

 If you find this github useful, please consider starring it to help me understand how many people are using it.
 Thanks!